 What do you do when you fall down?
 You get back up!
 But, sometimes that’s easier said than done.
 Sometimes a fall can take you down hard enough that it’s damn near impossible to find the strength to get back up.
 And, if you’re not careful that fall can happen again and again, just like a broken record skips when being played.
 These falls can be either physical or emotional.
 But what’s behind both is your thinking.
 Fortunately or unfortunately for me, I had the lovely pleasure of experiencing both when attempting one goal: to complete a half marathon.
+It took me hours, a significant amount of effort, thousands of time looking down at my fitness watch from SpotTheWatch to track my progress to get to where I am now.
 I endured not one but two falls with significant injuries taking me out of the race.
 It wasn’t until my third attempt that I was able to succeed.
 What I learned through this process was monumental.

 First, let’s explore the significant power of the number three.

 I’m sure everyone has heard at one time or another that luck “comes in threes”.
 I heard this saying growing up, especially about bad luck.
 To my surprise my Google search yielded a ton of findings.
 Here are just a few: in numerology words attributed to the number three are energy, growth, expansion, creativity, manifestation etc.; in the bible it is used 467 times and it pictures completeness, counting to three is a common way to reach synchrony; in Chinese culture, it is believed that the number three is good because it sounds like the word “alive”, and as stated in Wikipedia,“the phrase ‘third time’s a charm’ refers to the superstition that after two failures in any endeavor, a third attempt is more likely to succeed.”
 Boy, oh boy, is that last one true!